Experienced Alimony & Spousal Support Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley

-Law Firm Specializing in Alimony in the Inland Empire of Southern California
+Law Firm Specializing in Alimony in California

 Spousal support, or alimony, is an amount ordered or agreed upon paid from one spouse to another in a legal separation, dissolution of domestic partnership, or divorce matter.
 Spousal support is generally intended to help an economically disadvantaged spouse (i.e. the spouse with a lower income) continue to enjoy a similar standard of living after the marriage ends.

 In the majority of cases, the spouse who earns a higher income is ordered to pay spousal support to the other spouse.
 Whether you are seeking spousal support or you think you may be ordered to pay spousal support, our spousal support lawyers can represent your best interests in the courts so you get a fair judgment.

 Spousal support is not a right, nor is it guaranteed.
 It is not intended to punish a spouse for perceived misbehavior during the marriage or after separation, nor is it a reward or consolation prize for having tolerated perceived maltreatment during the marriage or after separation because California is a no-fault state.

 California law provides for two distinct kinds of spousal support: temporary and permanent.